salva66/salva66/README.md

 - 👋 Hi, I’m @salva66
 - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently persuing Computer Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 salva66/salva66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.